yaejinpark/disaster-tweets/README.md

  - Schema image for test and train tables: [schema image](resources/schema.png)
  - Schema file for test and train tables: [schema.sql](resources/schema.sql)

+Additional results tables have been added to allow the group to conduct analysis on the results of the various NLP methodologies utilized to assess patterns inherent in the results, both the successful classifications and if there are any patterns in the way a specific NLP failed to accurately predict disaster tweets.

 Importing the original kaggle datasets into PostgreSQL was problematic due to the inherent multi-line tweets including line feeds without carriage returns.
 Process utilized to import the data as follows:
 1. Utilizing Microsoft Excel or a similar program open the CSV file.
 2. Delete the header row. pgAdmin doesn't have the option to view the first row in a text file as a header row.